pablosanjose/Quantica.jl/docs/src/tutorial/greenfunctions.md

 As explained above, a `g::GreenFunction` represents a Green function of an `OpenHamiltonian` (i.e. `AbstractHamiltonian` with zero or more self-energies), but it does so for any energy `ω` or lattice sites.
     - To specify `ω` (plus any parameters `params` in the underlying `AbstractHamiltonian`) we use the syntax `g(ω; params...)`, which yields an `gω::GreenSolution`
     - To specify source (`sⱼ`) and drain (`sᵢ`) sites we use the syntax `g[sᵢ, sⱼ]` or `g[sᵢ] == g[sᵢ,sᵢ]`, which yields a `gs::GreenSlice`. `sᵢ` and `sⱼ` can be `SiteSelectors(; sites...)`, or an integer denoting a specific contact (i.e. sites with an attached self-energy) or `:` denoting all contacts merged together.
-    - If we specify both of the above we get the Green function between the orbitals of the specified sites at the specified energy, in the form of a `Matrix`
+    - If we specify both of the above we get the Green function between the orbitals of the specified sites at the specified energy, in the form of an `OrbitalSliceMatrix`, which is a special `AbstractMatrix` that knows about the orbitals in the lattice over which its matrix elements are defined.

 Let us see this in action using the example from the previous section
 ```julia